-Any.Run is a malware analysis tool or scanner that allows the users to play with malware and viruses in a secure environment.
+Any.Run is a malware analysis tool or scanner that allows users to play with malware and viruses in a secure environment.
 This interactive tool allows both dynamic and static research on Windows; it analyses the events which are happening during the task execution, not the file itself.
 The free community version of this tool was opened to the public two weeks back.

 Any.Run – An Online Malware Analysis Tool

-Simply put, Any.Run allows you to interactively watch the investigation process and make adjustments when needed, just like you would do it on a real system, rather than depending on automated sandbox.
+Simply put, Any.Run allows you to interactively watch the investigation process and make adjustments when needed, just like you would do it on a real system, rather than depending on an automated sandbox.